hyperbrew/bolt-cep/README.md

 ## Misc Troubleshooting

 - If you're getting permissions errors running ZXPSignCmd on the latest Mac releases, try a fresh clone.
-If that does't work open the `vite-cep-plugin/bin` directory and run `chmod 700 ./ZXPSignCmd`.
+If that does't work, reset permissions for ZXPSignCmd by opening the directory `node_modules/vite-cep-plugin/lib/bin` and running `chmod 700 ./ZXPSignCmd`.

 ## Limitations